ServBay MariaDB/MySQL Troubleshooting Guide

 my.cnf

-and remove or comment outinnodb_force_recovery = N
+and remove/comment outinnodb_force_recovery = N

 /Applications/ServBay/backup/mariadb/<version>/